dakota-rennels/Python-Notebooks/README.md

 # Python-Notebooks
-Repository for all Python Notebooks I work with or build from
+Repository for all Python Notebooks I work with or build from.
+#### Disclaimer!
+I leverage either Azure or GCP for most coding as I develop E2E systems that usually require some form of virtual machine or Kubernetes to deploy and run.

 ## Table of Contents
 - **Chatbot Scripts:** Contain any Python scripts related to deployed chatbots.